 - An initial replication job may not begin immediately after saving the integration, depending on the selected Replication Frequency and Anchor Time.
 Refer to the Anchor Scheduling documentation for more information.

 To help prevent overages, consider setting the integration to replicate less frequently.
 See the Understanding and Reducing Your Row Usage guide for tips on reducing your usage.

-Check out the Schema section to learn more about the available tables in NetSuite.
+Check out the Schema section to learn more about the available tables in NetSuite and how they replicate.

 - In the Integration Details page, click the Tables to Replicate tab.